el-joseppe/cheat-sheets/howto/howto de-google.md

 Because of reasons ...
 I have to put a bit more thought into this!

 ## How to actually do it?
 Well that's the real elephant in the room, isn't it?
-Especially if one is already deeply invested in google's services, there are plenty of question marks how one can maintain an expectable level of convenience, usability, availability, look and feel and price with the alternatives that are out there.
+Especially if one is already deeply invested in google's services, there are plenty of question marks how one can maintain an acceptable level of convenience, usability, availability, look and feel and price with the alternatives that are out there.
 There are many reasons that make google's services great, but these stand out at least for me:
 - Web-based - all of google's services I use are accessible via browser
 - mobile-friendly - all of google's services I use are accessible via native mobile-apps
 - fast - all of google's services I use are accessible whenever I need them and I never had a problem with there performance or reaction time